Perfect Illusion: Chart performance

 In the United States, "Perfect Illusion" debuted at number 15 on the Billboard Hot 100, becoming her 23rd career Hot 100 entry.
 It also debuted at number two on the Digital Songs chart with sales of 100,000 digital downloads, and number 25 on the Streaming Songs chart with 8.3 million first-week streaming in the US.
 The song accumulated 22 million audience impression in its first week, which was not enough for it to enter the Radio Songs chart.
 On the other airplay charts of Billboard, "Perfect Illusion" debuted at number 31 on the Mainstream Top 40 and number 32 on the Adult Pop Songs charts, after it was played hourly on iHeartMedia-owned radio stations.
 It became Gaga's 16th entry on the former chart, released for the week ending September 24, 2016.
 "Perfect Illusion" ultimately peaked at numbers 17 and 22 on the Adult Pop Songs and Mainstream Top 40, respectively.
 It has been streamed 29.3 million times in the country.
 The song also charted on Dance Club Songs, but stalled at number 13, becoming her third-lowest peaking single on the chart.
 In Canada, "Perfect Illusion" debuted and peaked at number 17 on the Canadian Hot 100.
 It was certified Gold by the Music Canada (MC) for selling over 40,000 units.

 The song debuted at number 14 in Australia and number 31 in New Zealand, which became its peak in both regions.
 It was present for just three weeks on the former nation's chart, while in New Zealand it dropped off after its debut week.
 "Perfect Illusion" entered the UK Singles Chart at number twelve on the week of September 23, 2016.
 According to Music Week the song sold a total of 30,830 equivalent units, placing it at number four on the UK Singles Downloads Chart, and number 28 on the Official Audio Streaming Chart.
 It had sharp drops down the chart and was present in the top 100 for just six weeks.
-In France, the track debuted at number one on the French Singles Chart.
+In France, the track debuted at number one on the French Singles Chart, before falling at number 94, becoming Gaga's biggest dropping in her career before "Million Reasons", who peaked at number 29 and fall at number 154 one month later.
 Other debuts atop the charts occurred in Finland and Greece, where the track entered the top of the digital charts.
-The song attained top-10 positions in Czech Republic, Hungary, Slovakia and Scotland, and achieved a top five placement on the European Digital Songs chart published by Billboard.
+The song attained top-10 positions in Czech Republic, Hungary, Slovakia and Scotland, top twenty in Lebanon, Switzerland and Portugal, top thirty in Mexico and Austria and top forty in Germany, Japan, Spain and Sweden.
+It achieved a top five placement on the European Digital Songs chart published by Billboard.
 "Perfect Illusion" reached number five on the Italian Singles Chart and obtained a Gold certification from Federazione Industria Musicale Italiana (FIMI) for selling over 25,000 units.